Is Superstate USTB Safe?

 What are the biggest red flags for Superstate USTB?

-Hindenrank's retail-focused risk audit flagged: You must be a Qualified Purchaser and pass KYC to hold USTB — if your allowlist status is revoked, you may face delays accessing your funds USTB depends on Superstate's centralized operations — if the company faces regulatory issues, on-chain functionality could be frozen Yields are lower than raw Treasury Bills due to management fees and USDC conversion costs
+Hindenrank's retail-focused risk audit flagged: You must be a Qualified Purchaser and pass KYC to hold USTB — if your allowlist status is revoked, you may face delays accessing your funds USTB depends on Superstate's centralized allowlist operations — if the transfer agent system fails or is compelled to restrict access, on-chain functionality could be frozen Yields are lower than raw Treasury Bills due to management fees and USDC conversion costs

 Should beginners deposit into Superstate USTB?